vuxcode/pr1-project-lynxmask/time-report.md

 **20 hours in**

 **21-11-18** changed the board UI variable to be a function that can be called upon for to update.

+reduced the lines of code for the roll funciton.
+Instead of having lots of different dice, U just made it repeat a roll and add it to the final result.
+Much more efficient and super simple to change amount of die if I would desire to do so by simply chaining just one number.
+Since the dice arent used anywhere else there was no point int having them as separate variables.
+**20:15 hrs in**